jhumphry/SPARK_SipHash/README.md

 your system and the number of processors available.

 SPARK does not fully analyse generic packages.
-The proofs are therefore generated for the specific instantiations in the `SipHash24` packages.
+The proofs are therefore generated for the specific instantiations in the `SipHash24` packages, which cover the common use cases of hasing strings and storage blocks.

 ### SPARK and Ada.Storage_IO